Hacker0x01/docs.hackerone.com/docs/organizations/program-overview.md

 The report activity section shows data on reports that were acted upon within the selected date range.

-You'l be able to view these statistics on report activity:
+You'll be able to view these statistics on report activity:

 Field | Details
 ----- | --------